 The Abitur now current in Germany was introduced in 1788, in part to address this lack of standardization in the pre-college preparation [Herrlitz 1973, 41].
 Different territories would arrive at their own solutions.
 For instance, in Württemburg (for which Stuttgart is the political center, Tübingen the academic center), there was instituted a yearly territorial examination which decided those pupils to be admitted into the state-funded cloister schools that, in turn, supplied the scholarship recipients at the Theology Stift at Tübingen [La Vopa 1988, 32-33].

 No one is to be discharged [dimittiret] from the first class [the most advanced class of the Gymnasium] into the university who has not explicated with some competence a somewhat difficult author such as Curtius or the Selected Orations of Cicero and has held a small oration without grammatical errors.
 He should also understand tolerably well what is said in Latin.
 In Logic he should understand the most essential parts of the syllogism, and he should also know what is absolutely necessary in geography, history, and epistolography.
 At the same time he should also be able to explain and analyze at least two of the gospels, such as Matthew and John in Greek and the first thirty chapters of the Book of Moses in Hebrew.
-[Arnoldt 1746, i.319, appendix #54][4]
+[Arnoldt 1746, 1: 319, appendix #54] This regulation is often cited as pertaining to the universities and, in particular, to the requirement of an entrance exam to be administered by the dean of the philosophy faculty.
+But the regulation itself is included with those directed at the Gymnasia, and it would appear that this examination duty would fall on the inspector of the Gymnasium.

 Students needed to know enough Latin to be able to understand the lectures and participate in disputations [Erler 1910, lxxx], although by Kant’s day very few students enjoyed this competency, and most lecturing was done in German.